lama-ahmad/practical-javascript/README.md

 - [x] It should have a deleteTodo method

 v4 Requirements
-- [ ] todoList.addTodo should add objects
+- [x] todoList.addTodo should add objects
-- [ ] todoList.changeTodo should change the todoText property
+- [x] todoList.changeTodo should change the todoText property
-- [ ] todoList.toggleCompletes should change the completed property
+- [x] todoList.toggleCompletes should change the completed property

+v5 Requirements
+- [ ] .displayTodos should show .todoText
+- [ ] .displayTodos should tell you if .todos is empty
+- [ ] .displayTodos should show .completed